WentseChen/Verlog_blogpost/index.md

 ## Key features:

-🎯 Fixed-Turn Batching: For each training batch, we collect a fixed number of turns.
-If an episode has not yet terminated, we use the value function instead of final rewards as the supervised signal.
-This approach enables training in environments with highly variable and extended episode lengths.
+🧠 Turn-Level Abstraction: To handle extremely long episodes, we treat each turn as an independent training sample.
+This eliminates the need to encode the entire trajectory into a single context window and allows for modular, customizable memory architectures.

-🧠 Turn-Level Abstraction: Each turn is treated as an independent data point—no need to pack the entire history into the context window.
-Customize your memory mechanism as needed.
+🎯 Fixed-Turn Batching: To address the high variance in episode lengths across environments, we use fixed-turn batching.
+Each training batch contains a fixed number of turns.
+For incomplete episodes, we replace final rewards with value function estimates as the supervision signal.

-🚀 Optimized for Long-Horizon Agentic Tasks: Verlog incorporates techniques like Dual Discounting GAE and Critic Pre-training, along with carefully tuned hyperparameters, to ensure strong performance on challenging long-horizon multi-turn benchmarks such as BALROG.
+🛠️ Tailored for Multi-Turn RL: To address the unique challenges of multi-turn RL, we introduce a set of targeted techniques such as Dual Discounting GAE and Critic Pre-training, combined with carefully tuned hyperparameters to ensure efficient and stable learning.

-📈 Proven Robustness: Verlog is proven on environments like BabyAI, BabaIsAI, and Crafter, where episode lengths range from 100 to 400+ steps.
-Verlog delivers stable performance and efficient learning—right out of the box.
+📊 Validated Across Challenging Environments: Our approach has been empirically validated on diverse environments characterized by long horizons and high episode length variance, including BabyAI, BabaIsAI, and Crafter.
+It consistently demonstrates stable learning dynamics and strong performance out of the box.
+For instance, in Crafter, episode lengths range from 70 to 400 steps, with an average around 190.

 ## Main Results